tobe2098/c_the_mutex/README.md

 # c_the_mutex

 Your best homemade mutex interface for C (POSIX only for now).
-Also found in:
+Also found in: [my C library](https://github.com/tobe2098/bertolib).

 ## Explanation
 - Using mutexes manually in C can be tiring.
 I hope this library, or the ideas contained in it, will help you navigate that with more ease.